Yandex Cloud

 6. Confirm the changes: type yes into the terminal and press Enter.

-You can verify the updated registry description in the management console or using the following CLI command:
+You can check the updated registry description using the management console or CLI command:

 yc iot registry get <registry_name>